 Diabetes insipidus is simply excessive urination (polyuria) and complications thereof, caused by an antidiuretice hormone called a vasopressin.

-Read on to find out more about what diabetes insipidus is, how it affects the body, the different forms of diabetes insipidus, and how it is diagnosed.
+Read on to find out more about what diabetes insipidus is, how it affects the body, the different forms of the disease, and how it is diagnosed and treated.

 What are the symptoms of diabetes insipidus?

 Diabetes Insipidus leads to frequent urination, and this is the most common and clear symptom.
 In extreme cases, urination can be in excess of 20 litres per day.

 Children suffering from the condition may become irritable or listless, with fever and vomiting also possible.